1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 4. Missing Clad Layer

-Wrong planchet errors are among the rarest minting mistakes.
-A dime die strikes a blank intended for another denomination.
-The resulting coin shows dime designs on incorrect-sized planchet.
+Wrong planchet errors are the rarest and most dramatic of all minting mistakes.
+A 1979 dime die strikes a blank prepared for a different denomination entirely.
+The result looks like a dime but has the wrong size, weight, or appearance.

 Where To Sell Your 1979 Dime?